MauricioTRP/MauricioTRP/README.md

 - 👋 Hi, I’m @MauricioTRP
-- 👀 I’m interested in Music and Software Development
+- 👀 I’m interested in Rails, Maths and Music 🎺
-- 🌱 I use mainly Ruby on Rails and know some basics of ReactJS
+- 🌱 Currently getting better with Views Components using erb files
 - 📫 You can reachme at mauriciofb@gmail.com

 <!---